New Mexico

 White Water Rafting on the Rio Grande

 We have rafted before in Seattle and Tennessee.
-Hands down, Tennessee was the best.
-I won’t go into Tennessee’s details here because I will eventually write about Tennessee as one of my favorite five places in the USA.
-We wanted to raft in Santa Fe because we had the Monkey with us, who had not rafted before.
-Most everyone has heard about rafting the Rio Grande.
-We made a 1/2-day trip on the Rio Grande with Santa Fe Rafting.
-I don’t think the company you use means much other than price.
-Your experience will be in the hands of your guide.
-We had a great guide (but I can’t recall his name).
+I won’t, but I will eventually write about it as it’s one of my five favorite places in the United States.
+We wanted to raft in Santa Fe because we had the Monkey with us, and we had rarely rafted before.
+Almost everyone has heard about rafting the Rio Grande.
+We made a half-day trip on Route 66 to Santa Fe.
+I don’t think the way you use it makes a significant difference beyond price.
+A professional will guide your experience.
+We had an excellent idea, but I’ve forgotten what it was.

 The water was low, and the rapids were slow.
 It required a lot more paddling labor than anticipated.
-Overall, I enjoyed our rafting, but it was expensive compared to other states and, as I mentioned, not the best.
+Overall, I enjoyed our rafting experience, but it was expensive compared to other states, and, as I mentioned, not the best.

 One thing that put me off rafting this river is the photo setup.
 Typically, you pay a fee to download all images or get a CD.
-In this case, raftphoto (aka southernexposurephoto) would like you to pay $15 per digital downloaded picture.
-Remember that numerous companies go out daily and use the same company.
-It’s not like the only opportunity to make money was our tour.
-Add to this; there were seven photos of us to choose from.
+In this case, Raftphoto (also known as Southern Exposure) would like you to pay $15 per downloaded digital picture.
+Remember that numerous companies generally use the same company.
+Additionally, during our tour, we had seven photos to choose from.
 Lame, to say the least.
-Seriously, out here on a river in New Mexico?
-This isn’t any Disney, folks, and guess what?
-We didn’t buy them on principle alone.
-For this reason, I would not recommend rafting out here.
-There are better rivers, better deals, and in most cases, a reasonable photography package.

 Kasha-Katuwe National Monument

-The “Tent Rocks,” as people call them, are a must-do for hikers!
-We did not go to this park; we were not even slightly prepared to take this one.
-It’s a 4-mile round trip hike.
-To see the views, you have to climb and descend 650 feet.
-To put this into context, that’s 65 stories up and down at 95 degrees.
-We may have attempted this one if it was a more relaxed day and we had brought lunch and supplies.
+The “Rocks”, as people call them, are a must-do for hikers!
+We didn’t visit this park because we weren’t prepared for the round-trip hike.
+To see the views, you have to climb and descend.
+To put this into perspective, that’s a 90-degree drop at 95 degrees.
+We might have attempted this on a more relaxed day, with lunch and supplies.
 If you do, go prepare to spend at least half a day.
-Note that you will need food, water, sunscreen, etc.
+Please note that you will need food, water, sunscreen, and other essentials.

 Kasha-Katuwe